kindlyfire/discord-pom-war-v1/README.md

 ## Installation

 This bot was created solely for [Knights of Academia](https://knightsofacademia.org/) and Potential Central.
 That said, the code is not locked in to their Discord servers and is fully configurable.
 Example configuration is available in `config_example.js`.
-The configuration file name will be named depending on the value of the `NODE_ENV` environment variable:
+The configuration file will be named depending on the value of the `NODE_ENV` environment variable:

 ```bash
 # Run using the configuration from `config_development.js`